pirica/adult-pay-sites/README.md

 If you can't upload or open our addon zip file to kodi you must try the "Advanced installation procedure" (latter in this document).

 0.- Download a zip file with the latest Filesmonster addon version.
-You will find under plugin.video.filesmonster folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster)
+You will find under plugin.video.filesmonster folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster).
+Put it in a folder that you can browse from Kodi.

 1.- Go to system > settings > addons > install from zip file

-2.- Browse and choose the zip file you have downloaded and install it
+2.- Browse, find the folder where zip file is, and choose the zip file you have downloaded to install it

 3.- Now you can find Filesmonster addon under  video tab  in Kodi main menu

-4.- Addon will automatically updated when a new version is avaliable (if you want to force update at any time, and don't wait to automatic update, just go to system > settings > add-ons > my addons > and show the context menu over filesmonster addon.
+4.- Addon will automatically updated when a new version is avaliable (if you want to force update at any time, and don't wait to automatic update, just go to system > settings > add-ons > my addons > video addons and show the context menu over filesmonster addon.
 Just hold "check for updates".